viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Add a local module

-To add a local module on your smart machine:
+To add a local module on your robot:

 1. Navigate to the **Config** tab of your robot's page on [the Viam app](https://app.viam.com).
    - If you are adding a modular [component](/components/), click the **Components** subtab and click **Create component**.